Miju Mishmi tribe: Religion

+The tepooh (pictured) is a elongative metal bell used by priest of Miju Mishmi tribe, Anjaw district.

+The highest-ranking priest is called kahmbrihng.

-Kamans practice animism.
-Almost every body of nature like the sun, moon, mountains, and rivers are revered as gods.
-The deities worshipped are Amik/Ringya (Sun), Matai/Jawmalu (Creator), Buroo (God abiding with rivers), Shyuto (God of the mountains), Teemik (God of water springs), Kangam, etc. There are many other malevolent and benevolent deities apart from these who are believed to be protectors or causes of various ailments and problems.
+There are many other malevolent and benevolent deities apart from these who are believed to be protectors or causes of various ailments and problems.
 All these deities are propitiated from time to time to keep the family and community safe from problems.
 There are many other religious ceremonies associated with the deities.
 There is "Tulu" for sending the dead spirit to "Kamoulaam" or the domain of the dead, then there is "Apoung" which is conducted to propitiate the host of deities and the dead spirits of the family as well.
 "Tanoh, Thung and Changrang" are conducted for the welfare of the family society or whatever the chief priest (Kambring) prescribes.

-Some of the externals of Mishmi religion show Tibetan influence, but it in no way resembles Buddhism.
-Nor has the Hinduism of the plains had any influence on it.
+A prayer song of the Miju Mishmi people, praying to the Sun god Amik Matai.

+The Mishmi religion shows some Tibetan influence, but it is not similar to Buddhism or Hinduism.
 The tribe has considerable number of named gods, which are rare in most of the tribes of the state.
 Some Gods are general with many pertaining especially to men and to women, respectively.
-The religious rituals are carried out by priests (Kambring) and Mishmis spend much time and substance offering sacrifices of appeasement on their instructions.
-In fact almost all livestock is used only for sacrifice.
+The religious rituals are carried out by priests, and Mishmis spend much time and substance offering sacrifices of appeasement on their instructions.
+In fact, almost all livestock is used only for sacrifice.

-Festival
+Festivals

+Miju Mishmi Tribe celebrates the Tamla Du Festival.

-Tamladu Festival is celebrated on 15th February every year by the Miju Mishmis to worship the God and seeking protection from natural calamities, and to pray for the welfare of people, crops, and domestic animals, with the supreme deity being Amik Matai; essentially, it's a prayer to nature for prosperity and safety against natural disasters.
-Throughout the festival there are performance of Tanggong dance, which is a popular traditional dance.
-This dance is age old traditional Folk dance and it is also performed during festival of Tano Changrang.
-Both the sex can take part in the dance.
-Actually, this dance is followed after performing “Amik Matai” rituals by the Priest.
-The male and female put on with colourful costumes and ornaments in this way they enjoy the festivals.
-This dance now-a-days is performed for reception and dignitaries and in other cultural activities.
+The Tamla Du Festival is celebrated on 15th February every year by the Miju Mishmis to worship the God and seeking protection from natural calamities, and to pray for the welfare of people, crops, and domestic animals, with the supreme deity being Amik Matai.
+The festival began to be celebrated annually in 1972 as a prayer to nature for prosperity and safety against natural disasters.
+Throughout the festival there are performances of the Tanggong dance, a popular traditional folk dance.
+This dance is also performed during festival of Tano Changrang.
+Both genders can take part in the dance.
+Male and female dancers put on colourful costumes and ornaments.
+This dance now-a-days is performed for reception.